Skip to main content

 Bridge Material : Define material for the superstructure of a bridge by using material properties previously defined in Material Properties dialog box.

-Deck Information : Input the number of decks and their lengths.
+Deck Information : Input the number of decks and their lengths, where each deck length is the center-to-center (c/c) distance between adjacent expansion joints.

 NOTE.png 4@50, 70 : 4 decks of 50 m each and a deck of 70 m compose a bridge of 270 m.